-Your Residence Contract is the agreement you sign with Student Housing & Hospitality Services before accepting a room in residence.
+Your Residence Contract is the agreement you sign with Student Housing & Community Services before accepting a room in residence.
 It contains important information about the rights and responsibilities of living in the residence community, as well as information about the meal plan (which is mandatory for some residents).

 Residence Standards are an important part of your contract, and are used to create a safe environment for students and to foster mutual respect and understanding between each of members living in residence.

 Mutual consideration and agreed upon standards of living are essential to residence life.
 The well being of the residence community rests on balancing the needs of individual students and the needs of the larger residence population.
 This balance is best achieved when all individuals are aware of their rights and accompanying responsibilities to themselves, to others and to the community.
 UBC is committed to providing a residence environment that is: